alexeygrigorev/mlwiki.org/index.php/Banzhaf_Power_Index.md

 ---
-title: "Banzhaf Power Index"
 layout: default
 permalink: /index.php/Banzhaf_Power_Index
+tags:
+- voting-theory
+title: Banzhaf Power Index
 ---

-# Banzhaf Power Index

 ## Banzhaf Power Index
 ''Coalition'' is a group of people/parties that need to achieve some quota when voting for a law.
 Otherwise this law will not pass.